Sakura in Paris (Cherry Blossom)

 While you are there, you may want to try this self-guided Treasure Hunt in the Luxembourg Gardens, a fun and educational way to visit one of the most beautiful gardens in Paris.

-Square Gabriel Pierné Cherry Blossom – Paris 6
+Square Gabriel Pierné Cherry Blossoms – Paris 6

 Champ de Mars Cherry Blossoms – Paris 7